roeeshahmoon/DCS-Final-Project/ReadMe.md

 2. The distance sensor measures the distance between the Servo motor handle and the light or object source at each position.
 3. The distance and location data of the light sources are sent to the microcontroller.
 4. The microcontroller processes the data and displays the location and distance results of the light sources on the PC screen through the user interface.

-#### Light Source Identification:
-The project will develop a reliable method for identifying light sources within the scanning area using LDR light sensors.
-The system should be able to differentiate between different light intensities and accurately determine the locations of light sources, using pre-calibration.

-#### Object Monitoring:
-An ultrasonic ranger will be used to measure the distance between the MCU-based system and objects in the scanned area.
-A mechanism will be implemented to monitor the proximity of objects in the environment by sending a sound wave that returns and arrives, and calculating the distance function using the speed of sound parameter.

-#### Servo Motor:
-The project will implement precise control of the servo motor's angular movement using a PWM signal from the MCU.
-The servo motor should be able to identify the designated area of 180 degrees in continuous and accurate movement.

-#### Data Processing:
-Algorithms will be developed to process the data collected from the ultrasonic ranger and LDR sensors.
-By processing sensor data to create a comprehensive understanding of the environment, the system be able to identify the distance of objects and light sources.

-#### Computer GUI User Interface:
-A user-friendly interface will be designed using the mouse to select the desired mode for the user, and will also display the scanning results in real time.

 #### ADC12
 We used an ADC12 to sample the digital voltage from the LDR, which we then sent to a computer and converted the digital voltage array to analog and then to distance using a linear function.